OllieJones/index-wp-mysql-for-speed/readme.txt

 = What happens to my tables and keys during a WordPress version update? =

 If the plugin is activated during a WordPress version update, it prevents the update workflow from removing your high-performance keys (Version 1.4.7).

+= Does this work on my multisite (network) WordPress instance? =

+**Yes**.
+On multisite instances, you must activate the plugin from the Network Admin dashboard.
+After network activation, the Index MySQL tool is available for use by the administrator on each site.

+If you have many subsites, you may prefer to use WP-CLI to add the high-performance keys to each site in turn.
+Commands like these will work, if you mention each `blogid` in turn.:

+`wp index-mysql enable --all --blogid=1 wp index-mysql enable --all --blogid=2 wp index-mysql enable --all --blogid=3`

 = My site has thousands of registered users.
 My Users, Posts, and Pages panels in my dashboard are still load slowly even with this plugin.